 Dried and broken maize kernels, or samp.

 Dried maize kernels ground fine into mealiemeal, used for everything from sour-milk porridge to mealiepap, krummelpap or stywepap.
-It is mixed with sorghum and yeast for umqombothi, or with flour and water for mageu, a refreshing, slightly fermented drink.
+It is mixed with crushed mealie malt (corn malt), crushed sorghum malt and warm water for umqombothi, or with flour and water for mageu, a refreshing, slightly fermented drink.

 Fresh green mealies can be boiled and served on the cob or as a separate vegetable dish.
 They can also be minced and made into mealie bread (corn bread).